-- within nine metres of doorways, windows and air intakes of enclosed public places and indoor workplaces, and; - · on the grounds of a school;

-- in an area of an outdoor public place on which playground equipment is situated, in a sports area of an outdoor public place or within 20 metres of any point on the perimeter of the playground equipment or the sports area; and - in an indoor workplace.
+- within nine metres of doorways, windows and air intakes of enclosed public places and indoor workplaces, and; - on the grounds of a school; - in an area of an outdoor public place on which playground equipment is situated, in a sports area of an outdoor public place or within 20 metres of any point on the perimeter of the playground equipment or the sports area; - in an indoor workplace; - in an indoor workplace where in a private residence the owner of the business employs employees who work in the residence but do not live in the residence.
+Only that part of a private residence in which a business is operated is an indoor workplace.